 During the course of operations the City has activity between funds for various purposes.
 Any residual balances outstanding at year end are reported as due from/to other funds and advances to/from other funds.
 While these balances are reported in fund financial statements, certain eliminations are made in the preparation of the government-wide financial statements.
 Balances between the funds included in governmental activities are eliminated so that only the net amount is included as internal balances in the governmental activities column.
-Similarly, balances between the funds included in the business-type activities are eliminated so that only the net amount is included as internal balances in the business-type activities column.
+Similarly, balances between the funds included in the business-type activities are eliminated so that only the net amount is included as internal balances in the governmental so that only the net amount is included as internal balances.